 These changes will happen, my friend, at one time or another.

 5 Indisputable Truths About the Aging Process

 1 | Your stamina will decrease

-The aging process results in a gradual decrease in flexibility, endurance, and strength.
+Normal aging results in a gradual decrease in flexibility, endurance, and strength.
 We also use oxygen less efficiently as we age, which can be a direct result of our posture (yes…sit up straighter!)

 While there is no magic pill we can take to bring back that energy, endurance, and stamina, we can do two things:

 First, pay attention to what our body is telling us.
 Listen to it and respond wisely.

 For me, it is most noticeable later in the day.
 My mornings begin much as they have for years – early, and with a healthy morning routine.
 It’s the other end of the day that is most noticeable for me.

 In the past, I could keep going, keep working on a project, engage in some after dinner exercise, etc. without a second thought.
 Not any more.
 My body tells me on most days that it is done with the physical and mental exercise.